-- 1. to be listed as a registered student or sponsored student organization; - 2. to reserve the use of University facilities under subchapter 10-200 of the Institutional Rules; - 3. to raise funds or make other permissible solicitations on University property under section 13-205 of the Institutional Rules; - 4. to distribute literature under subchapter 13-400 of the Institutional Rules; - 5. to post signs under section 13-500 of the Institutional Rules; - 6. to hang banners under section 13-504 of the Institutional Rules; - 7. to set up A-frames under section 13-505 of the Institutional Rules; - 8. to set up a table under subchapter 13-600 of the Institutional Rules; - 9. to set up exhibits under subchapter 13-700 of the Institutional Rules; - 10. to use amplified sound under subchapter 13-800 of the Institutional Rules; - 11. to publicly assemble under subchapter 13-900 of the Institutional Rules; and - 12. to present a guest speaker on University property in accordance with subchapter 13-1000 of the Institutional Rules.
+- 1. to be listed as a registered student or sponsored student organization; - 2. to reserve the use of University facilities under subchapter 10-200 of the Institutional Rules; - 3. to raise funds or make other permissible solicitations on University property under section 13-205 of the Institutional Rules; - 4. to distribute literature under subchapter 13-400 of the Institutional Rules;

+- 5. to post signs under section 13-500 of the Institutional Rules; - 6. to hang banners under section 13-504 of the Institutional Rules; - 7. to set up A-frames under section 13-505 of the Institutional Rules; - 8. to set up a table under subchapter 13-600 of the Institutional Rules; - 9. to set up exhibits under subchapter 13-700 of the Institutional Rules; - 10. to use amplified sound under subchapter 13-800 of the Institutional Rules; - 11. to publicly assemble under subchapter 13-900 of the Institutional Rules; - 12. to present a guest speaker on University property in accordance with subchapter 13-1000 of the Institutional Rules; - 13. to apply for storage; - 14. to apply for recognition and awards; and - 15. to access event coordination consultations.